 The container shipping industry has exhibited high demand growth with a compound annual growth rate in volume terms (as measured in TEU's) of approximately 10% over the period from 1997 through 2007.
 The global container shipping industry is not concentrated to any specific area of the world, with emerging markets comprising a growing portion of global trade.
 As a result of global liner companies' management of their capital, they are increasingly looking to charter owners such as Global Ship Lease from which to charter vessels as an alternative to direct ownership.
 Chartered-in vessels accounted for approximately 50% of the top 10 container shipping companies' capacity in February 2008, compared to less than 30% in 1997.
 Global Ship Lease believes that it is well-positioned to capitalize on this trend by offering container shipping companies competitive charters of newbuildings and secondhand vessels to either grow their fleet or to replace owned vessels with long-term chartered vessels.
-The containership owner market is highly fragmented, providing Global Ship Lease with ample opportunities for accretive vessel acquisitions.
+The containership owner market is highly fragmented, providing Global Ship Lease with ample opportunities for accretive vessel acquisitions, which will allow it to become a leading container charter owner.
 Global Ship Lease currently ranks among the top 20 containership charterowners.